 “If you go to a retired players’ convention, there are older retirees who walk around like Maryland crabs,” she says in the article.
 “It’s an orthopedic surgeon’s dream.
 I’m surprised the doctors aren’t standing outside the door handing out their cards.
 Hardly one [former player] you see doesn’t need a hip replacement.
 Everybody comes out of pro football with some injury.
 It’s only the degree that separates them.”

 Of course, this isn’t just a football problem.
-A study published in the British Journal of Sports Medicinesurveyed 284 former professional soccer players and found that soccer-related injuries—including osteoarthritis—were extremely common among retired players, and that the development of these issues are associated with “poorer outcomes on all aspects of [Health Related Quality of Life].”
+A study published in the British Journal of Sports Medicinesurveyed 284 former professional soccer players and found that soccer-related injuries—including osteoarthritis—were extremely common among retired players and that the development of these issues is associated with “poorer outcomes on all aspects of [Health Related Quality of Life].”
 Similar trends can be found all over the sports world, but they’re rarely—if ever—talked about.

 And when it comes to treating these injuries, most athletes are usually given the old pharmaceutical song and dance.
 It’s pretty common knowledge that over the last few decades, professional athletes have normally been relegated to everything from post-game beers and stiff drinks, to over-the-counter anti-inflammatories, to addicting opioids and other strong painkillers, and everything in between.
 In fact, according to one study, which surveyed over 640 retired NFL players, retired ball players are four times more likelyto use opioids and painkillers than the average person.
-The study also found that over half of the respondents used opioids during their career, and over 71 percent of those who used them reported overusing them.
+The study also found that over half of the respondents used opioids during their careers, and over 71 percent of those who used them reported overusing them.

-Luckily, we’re starting to see a huge shift in the way people (And by “people,” I mean “fans, athletes, doctors, and yes, slowly but surely, the organizations who manage them”) view treating sports related injuries.
+Luckily, we’re starting to see a huge shift in the way people (And by “people,” I mean “fans, athletes, doctors, and yes, slowly but surely, the organizations who manage them”) view treating sports-related injuries.